 Do you know the source of the food you purchase?

-Later, when our family was forced to leave the Philippines, we had to adapt our eating and lifestyle from living in a rural agricultural area of the Philippines, where we had access to a local public market and fresh farm goods produced in our community and the areas surrounding it, to buying food on the shelves of stores where we had little or no knowledge of those who produced the food.
-As we settled back into life in the United States, I sought out healthy food sources that I felt we could trust to meet the nutritional and health needs of our family.
+Later, when Brian's family was forced to leave the Philippines, they had to adapt their eating and lifestyle from living in a rural agricultural area of the Philippines, where they had access to a local public market and fresh farm goods produced in their community and the areas surrounding it, to buying food on the shelves of stores where they had little or no knowledge of those who produced the food.
+As they settled back into life in the United States, Brian sought out healthy food sources that he felt we could trust to meet the nutritional and health needs of his family.

 We have a strong commitment to family farming and organic standards.
 We stand firmly against genetically modified foods (No GMOs).
 But the organic label is not enough for us.
 We research and find out where the products are produced, and how they are produced.
 We find that some organic standards too loose for our trust, so we look beyond what is claimed on a label.
 We find out as much as possible about those who provide the products.
 And if a certain quality of product does not exist, we will work with others to produce that product and offer it to our consumers.
 We did that with Virgin Coconut Oil in the Philippines, and we have done the same thing since coming back to live here in the US.